-- Right hand opening door (Left hand opening door is available instead of or as well as)
+- Right hand opening door (or left hand or both available)

 - Single footswitch operation

-- Internal cabinet walls above the floor height are bonded in rubber for noise suppression and to avoid wear to the stainless steel.
+- Rubber lined internal cabinet walls for noise suppression and to avoid wear to the stainless steel

 - Low voltage windscreen wiper and wash facility to maintain visibility throughout

 - Pump or air agitations for media delivery/slurry mixing.
-The pump is a moulded polyurethane unit which is non corrosive and resistant to abrasion from the media slurry.
+The pump is a moulded polyurethane unit that is non corrosive and resistant to abrasion from the media slurry

 - Blast gun for directing the slurry blast.
-The fitted blast gun is a polyurethane moulded unit designed to resist wear due to abrasive and water running through it.
-The blast gun consists of 5 components (air jet, drub screw, polyurethane gun body, nozzle, nozzle retaining ring).*
+The fitted blast gun is a polyurethane moulded unit designed to resist wear due to abrasion and water running through it.
+The blast gun consists of 5 components (air jet, drub screw, polyurethane gun body, nozzle, nozzle retaining ring)*